sergeyklay/space-wrangler/README.md

 ### Owner Metadata Exporter

-Generate a CSV file with metadata about the owners of pages in a specified Confluence space.
+Generate a CSV file with metadata about the owners of pages in specified Confluence spaces.

 **Output structure:**